HTB Academy - Active Directory Enumeration and Attacks

 - We can use

-for this.
+crackmapexecfor this.
 It is worth to target high-value hosts such as SQL or Microsoft Exchange servers.

-option, which tells the tool to only attempt log in once on each machine, to reduce the chance of account lockout.
+If we wish to spray NT hashes using crackmapexec, make sure to use the --local-auth option, which tells the tool to only attempt log in once on each machine, to reduce the chance of account lockout.

 - This is crucial for the built-in administrator.